The only accredited program in Nebraska. Accredited since 1954. Accreditation

-In 2010, the College of Journalism and Mass Communications was reaccredited, continuing the uninterrupted era of full accreditation that began in 1954.
-The five-person team of academics and professionals who visited the college in October 2010 said the college has “an outstanding program with one of the most professionally oriented faculties in the nation.”
+In 2016, the College of Journalism and Mass Communications was reaccredited by the Accrediting Council on Education in Journalism and Mass Communications, continuing the uninterrupted era of full accreditation that began in 1954.
+The four-person team of academics and professionals who visited the college in February 2017 said the college has “an outstanding program with one of the most professionally-oriented faculties in the nation.”
 The team also noted:

-The UNL journalism program is the only accredited journalism program in Nebraska.
+The University of Nebraska–Lincoln journalism program is the only accredited journalism program in Nebraska.

 The Accrediting Council on Education in Journalism and Mass Communications invites all students, faculty and staff members, administrators and others to report incidents in which they can present evidence that a unit of ACEJMC has violated accreditation standards, policies or procedures.
 Such reports must be made in writing to the executive director of ACEJMC:

 A copy of the report should also be sent to the dean of the college: